-Lets you select the source of the Dolby E metadata, either from the incoming Dolby E audio, if your instrument is decoding Dolby E audio, or VANC metadata if the Dolby E is externally decoded.
+This lets you select the source of the Dolby E metadata, either from the incoming Dolby E audio, if your instrument is decoding Dolby E audio, or VANC metadata if the Dolby E is externally decoded.

-• Auto: Selects the Dolby E audio by default as the metadata source, if it is available.
+Auto: Selects the Dolby E audio by default as the metadata source, if it is available.
 If Dolby E audio is not available, it uses VANC audio.

-- AES: Selects the Dolby E audio as the metadata source.
-The Dolby Status application is blank if Dolby E is not being decoded. - VANC: Selects the decodes and displays the VANC metadata source.
+AES: Selects the Dolby E audio as the metadata source.
+The Dolby Status application is blank if Dolby E is not being decoded.

+VANC: Selects VANC as the metadata source.
 The SDID must be properly selected.